Use these helpful tools to aid you in family research.

 Kansas State Historical Society

-Kansas Historical Society has served as the State Archives since 1905, including government records, manuscripts, photos and other primary sources.
-Kansas log in to Newspapers.com.
+Kansas Historical Society has served as the State Archives since 1905, including government records, manuscripts, photos, newspapers and other primary sources.
+Find Kansas records digitized and on Ancestry.com with your Kansas Driver’s license.
+Kansas log in to Ancestry.com.

 KS Maps Online